 The Bellebe facial hair remover isn’t an epilator per se, but it functions like one in that it also pulls hair from the tips.

 It’s tough to fathom how a small piece of spring can actually do it, but reviews say it does the job!

 With over 2,000 reviews and counting, it’s hard to argue with its popularity.

 Using this is pretty simple.
 Bellebe says that you just bend it on each end then roll it over the face using the handlebars on both sides.

 As the spring compresses, it grabs hair follicles and pulls it out from the roots.

-The spring itself is made from high quality stainless steel so there is very little risk of it corroding.
+The spring itself is made from high-quality stainless steel so there is minimal risk of it corroding.